willake/example-for-talk-in-2018-05-06/README.md

 # Example-For-Talk-In-0507
-It's my code example for the talk in Yuan Ze University In 2018-05-06.
+It's my code example for the talk in Yuan Ze University in 2018-05-06.
 The example contents some of logic in our student project, Hourglass.

-There's four scene in the example:
+There're four scene in the example:

 -  PlayerMovent
 -  CameraFollow